Senior Lecturer in Theatre Arts and English

 Affiliated Faculty, Gender, Sexuality and Women's Studies

 Dr. Rosemary Malague is the author of An Actress Prepares: Women and “the Method” (Routledge 2012), the first book to conduct a feminist examination of American, Stanislavsky-based actor training traditions.
-Her research focuses on American theatre, feminist performance, and realist acting techniques, and her work has recently been published in the Routledge Companion to Stanislavsky, Shakespeare Bulletin, and Theatre Annual.
-She is an active member of the Women and Theatre Program, the American Society for Theatre Research, and the Association for Theatre in Higher Education, frequently presenting papers and serving on committees.
+Her research focuses on American theatre, feminist performance, and realist acting techniques, and her work has been published in the Routledge Companion to Stanislavsky, Shakespeare Bulletin, Theatre Annual, European Stages, Digital Theatre Plus, and elsewhere.

-She holds a doctorate in Theatre from the Graduate Center of the City University of New York, a master’s degree in Theatre from Villanova University (where she was an acting scholar), and a bachelor’s degree in both English and Studies in Theatre and Dramatic Literature from Dickinson College.
-She received actor training at Circle-in-the Square Theatre School, and is a member of Actors’ Equity Association.
+She holds a doctorate in Theatre from the Graduate Center of the City University of New York, a master’s degree in Theatre from Villanova University (where she was an acting scholar), and a bachelor’s degree in both English and Theatre from Dickinson College.
+She has received actor training at Circle-in-the Square Theatre School and HB Studio, and is a member of Actors’ Equity Association.